Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/01-Autolayout/README.md

 ## Intrinsic Content Size

-In the previous example we applies constraints that defined with and height of the views.
+In the previous example we applied constraints that defined width and height of the views.

 Some views have a natural size given their current context.
 This is called **instrinsic content size**.
 This is information that a view has about how big it should be based on what it displays.